 Viewed in this model, Fibromyalgia is one of the many conditions that fall under CSS.
 Essentially, your nervous system is stuck in the ‘on’ position.
 It means constantly being in ‘fight-or-flight’ mode.

 For the normal parts of the population, fight-or-flight mode is a temporary circumstance.
 Your body temporarily ignores non-essential processes (like digestion, critical thinking, healing, etc) in favor of survival.

 When that mode lasts for a short time, it doesn’t result in long term issues.
 However, in CSS, long-term disruption of higher-functioning processes results in the constellation of symptoms and syndromes very frequently seen together.

 Take comfort in this thought: many of your symptoms that fall outside the range of Fibromyalgia may, in fact, be related.

 For example, reoccurring chest pain in the absence of tests indicating otherwise is likely costochondritis.
-You can stop worry about mystery heart ailments.
+You can stop worrying about mystery heart ailments.

 Or UTI pain, again in the absence of tests indicating active infection, could be Interstitial Cystitis.